An Integral Part of Your Business Life

-Risk Management Strategies is an integral part of day-to-day life.
+Risk Management Strategies are an integral part of day-to-day life.
 Though risks usually carry a negative connotation, there are positive risks as well.
-This article focuses on negative risks.
-By definition, negative risks are uncertain events that may have a negative effect on the project objectives should the risk occur.
+However, here we’ll focus on negative risks, defined as uncertain events that may have a negative effect on the project objectives should the risk occur.
 Negative risks are also known as threats.

 Note: The risk response strategies mentioned here are recommended by the PMI and are part of the knowledge required to take the PMP exam.

 On projects, risks can be identified through various project activities, such as during a SWOT Analysis.
 Whatever the source, there are four ways to respond to negative risks:

 Therefore, your Risk Management strategy should only be made after understanding how to respond to negative risks.

 Risks that do not occur can never hurt your project.
 Therefore, this is the best way to risk management strategies for negative risks.
 Here is an example of avoiding a risk.
 Suppose your team is scheduled to construct a mall in November and you run the negative risk of slow progress during the months of November to January, due to excessive snow fall.
 In order to avoid the negative risk, you can delay the construction to February.Your risk management strategy is bound to be a success.